Coronavirus updates in Central Texas: Thursday schools and stat tracker

 - Central Texas counties:

-- Hays County: There are currently 757 active cases, and 24 people are currently hospitalized (23 unvaccinated, one vaccinated).
-Since the beginning of the pandemic, at least 29,160 confirmed cases have been reported and at least 384 people have died.
+- Hays County: There are currently 557 active cases, and 17 people are currently hospitalized (13 unvaccinated, four vaccinated).
+Since the beginning of the pandemic, at least 29,356 confirmed cases have been reported and at least 387 people have died.

-- Williamson County: There are 127 new cases of coronavirus in Williamson County.
-Eighteen percent of hospital beds are available, and 11% of ICU beds are available.
-Since the beginning of the pandemic, at least 63,702 cases have been reported and at least 675 people have died.
+- Williamson County: There are 125 new cases of coronavirus in Williamson County.
+Nineteen percent of hospital beds are available, and 11% of ICU beds are available.
+Since the beginning of the pandemic, at least 64,500 cases have been reported and at least 690 people have died.

 - Central Texas school districts:

 - Leander ISD: For the week of Oct.
-10-Oct.
-15, there have been 29 total positive cases.
-There have been 1,525 total cumulative positive cases.
+17-Oct.
+22, there have been 37 total positive cases.
+There have been 1,576 total cumulative positive cases.

 - Pflugerville ISD: For the week of Oct.
-11-Oct.
-15, there have been 25 total positive cases.
-There have been 1,013 total cumulative positive cases.
+18-Oct.
+22, there have been 18 total positive cases.
+There have been 1,043 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)